mhannum72/mylunch/README.md

 * Next step (tomorrow morning) - go server side and create the mongo routines for creating, and finding restaurants.

+* Revise the way that meals are added:
+    * Right now there's a one-to-one relationship between a photo and a review.
+    * Users might want to have a review of a meal without a photo, or multiple photos in a single review.
+    * So 'add-meal' on the edit meals page should pop-up immediately - on the modality that pops up, there should be a calendar widget, and 'add photo' button (that you can press multiple times to upload).
+Also, each photo will have a 'delete-photo' beneath it.
+    * The order of the photos on the editmeals page is now different- and if there are multiple photos for a single meal, I'm going to stack the thumbs.
+    * 'mealinfo' is going to have to change - the 'mealinfo' can now have multiple photos.
+Maybe create a 'photo-info' table, and take the photo- specific stuff out of mealinfo.

 * Come up with the data format for my local-restaurants.
 I want to relate it to the user somehow.
   The SIMPLEST programatically is to make it a first-class entity in the